-Kare's work Experience and Job Sampling Programme
+Work Experience and Job Sampling Programme

-To support individuals to understand what having a job means and what sort of job opportunities their might be, KARE offers the opportunity for people to sample different roles via a specific work experience placement with a host business.
+To support individuals to understand what having a job means and what sort of job opportunities their might be, we offers the opportunity for people to sample different roles via a specific work experience placement with a host business.
 The support of a job coach is available to the person and the hosting business.

 Kare's Supported Employment Model

-An overview of the steps;
+An overview of the steps:

 Everyone deserves the right to aspire to the very best future, yet only 6.2% of people in Ireland with an intellectual disability go on to secure paid employment, compared to 80% of their peers.
 We want to change this.